AthanasiaK/Hand-Gesture-Recognition-Using-Nao/ReadMe.md

 I think that I have wrote them all/

 # Training your model
+Create an empty folder named model
+Unzip the data.zip inside the data folder
 Make sure that you have the needed dataset and then run

  python train.py --dataset data --model model/activity.model --label-bin model/lb.pickle --epochs 50